 Several driving forces of digital transformation in the manufacturing industry are relatively similar to those in other industries.
-Moreover, industry initiatives and national initiatives across the globe such as Industry 4.0 (Germany and parts of the EU) or the Industrial Internet (Consortium) accelerate transformations.
+Moreover, industry initiatives and national initiatives across the globe such as Industry 4.0 (Germany and parts of the EU) or the Industrial Internet (Consortium) accelerate transformations with IoT (the Internet of Things) and the integration of IT and OT as key components.

 Digital transformation in manufacturing: evolving towards the ‘as a service’ economy